 Just down the road about 30 minutes is the small and educational reptile discovery center.
 Head in for the chance to see both venomous and non-venomous snakes that’ll haunt snake haters’ dreams while somehow making your kids’ dreams come true.

-And don’t miss the presentation each day at 11:30 and 3PM (except Sunday) where the trained staff will extract venom from one of the snakes and bring out snakes for the kids and adults to hold if they choose.
+And don’t miss the presentation Thursday through Saturday at 11:30 and 3PM (except Sunday) where the trained staff will extract venom from one of the snakes and bring out snakes for the kids and adults to hold if they choose.

 Outside of the reptile discovery center is the discovery trail where you can see reptiles such as lizards, turtles, and crocodiles in their natural habitat outside along a nature trail.